hive-engine/hivesmartcontracts-wiki/How-to-setup-a-Hive-Smart-Contracts-node.md

 **rpcConfig.disabledMethods.contracts** - same as above but for the contracts RPC API calls.
 By default, all these methods are enabled.

 **rpcWebsockets** - see documentation here: https://github.com/hive-engine/hivesmartcontracts/pull/5

+**hashVerificationNode** - string or false, default value is false.
+Whether to tail a different hive engine API and check for hash match before committing a block to the DB.
+Example of a valid value to enable this feature would be `"https://api.hive-engine.com/rpc/blockchain"`.

+**streamerConfig.antiForkBufferMaxSize** - integer, default value is 2.
+The number of blocks to check ahead to confirm same fork before sending a block for processing.

+**streamerConfig.maxQps** - integer, default value is 1.
+Max queries to send at a time per node in config.

+**streamerConfig.lookaheadBufferSize** - integer, default value is 5.
+Number of blocks to fetch at a time using all nodes in config.
+Note that if any node in the config is unresponsive it can cause the block fetching to stall.
+If you see noisy errors in the log files about being unable to fetch blocks, reducing this setting may help.

+**streamerConfig.useBlockApi** - boolean, default value is false.
+Whether to use block_api get_block as opposed to condenser_api.get_block (which is deprecated) when fetching blocks from Hive nodes.

 For more details about light nodes, see the documentation on the pull request here: https://github.com/hive-engine/steemsmartcontracts/pull/144